The Obama Credit Card Debt Relief Program - Be Aware!

 - Be wary of companies that take up-front fees.
 (Any company that offers services by phone cannot collect fees until they settle or reduce your debt.

-- Receive full disclosure about fees and the exact services the company will perform.
+- Receive full disclosure of fees and the exact services the company will perform.
 In addition, the company must disclose to you all negative consequences of stopping payments to your creditors, including damage to your credit score, lawsuits, and additional fees and higher interest charges from your creditors.

 Accredited Debt Settlement Company

 I recommend that you look for a reputable debt settlement company.
 One good place to start is the debt settlement industry’s leading trade group, the AFCC (American Fair Credit Council).
 The AFCC has a two-tier membership system that includes regular members and accredited members.
-Accredited member are independently audited and follow a stricter set of rules.
+Accredited members are independently audited and follow a stricter set of rules.
 The AFCC, for example, requires that all its members follow the FTC ruling of no upfront fees, even if they can legally justify getting around the rule.
 In addition, all AFCC must follow a strict code of conduct.

 Debt Problems – Look for the Right Debt Relief Solution

 The Obama Administration has been active in the consumer finance market.
 Whereas it has not created the Obama Credit Card Debt Relief Program, there are government relief programs available for the troubled mortgage market, including the Making Home Affordable Program with the HARP and HAMP programs.
-In addition the Obama administration created the CFPB (Consumer Financial Protection Bureau) to help you the consumer receive clearer information and have an address to a send your complaints.
+In addition, the Obama administration created the CFPB (Consumer Financial Protection Bureau) to help you the consumer receive clearer information and have an address to a send your complaints.

 There are real debt relief programs, including debt settlement companies that have real products.
-Your debt problems are not a lighthearted matter, and require real efforts to solve them.
+Your debt problems are not a lighthearted matter and require real efforts to solve them.
 You can deal with small or large credit card debts.
 The correct tools or program will depend on your financial situation.
 It is possible to get rid of your debt, but it will take more than a magic wand to get the job done.

 Being an informed consumer is an important first step in finding your way out of debt.
 Debt settlement programs are just one possible debt relief solution, and I recommend that you read about the various options in the Bills.com article about debt relief.
-In addition, Bills.com has developed the Debt Coach to help you analyze your situation and see which debt relief option is best for you, including maximizing payment schedules, loan consolidations, credit counseling, debt settlement and bankruptcy.
+In addition, Bills.com has developed the Debt Navigator to help you analyze your situation and see which debt relief option is best for you, including maximizing payment schedules, loan consolidations, credit counseling, debt settlement, and bankruptcy.